timok19/webpeditor/README.md

 **5. DONE 🚀**

-For any issues, problems and questions reach me on [LinkedIn](https://www.linkedin.com/in/temirkhan-amanzhanov-5b182b1b6/?locale=en_US)
+For any questions, problems, or issues, contact me on [LinkedIn](https://www.linkedin.com/in/temirkhan-amanzhanov-5b182b1b6/?locale=en_US).